 To learn the effects of crime and juvenile delinquency, including a study of the prison system.

 To learn about the effects of old age and death.

 To study current social problems such as abortion and capital punishment.

 To learn how we are influenced by our culture and other cultures.

-THEATER ARTS

-DRAMA I (Semester Grade Level: 9, 10,11,12

-This course introduces the student to the fundamentals of Drama including improvisation, pantomime, play reading and analysis, character analysis, basic knowledge of the stage, theatre history, and selection and presentation of scenes from plays.

-DRAMA II (Semester / Year)

-Grade Level: 10,11,12

-Prerequisite: Drama I, Audition & 2.0 Current GPA.

-This course is a continuation of Drama I with an emphasis on acting skills and play production.
-Fall semester will focus on the State Drama Tournament and the Drama Showcase.
-Spring Semester will produce the high school spring play.
-(Some after school rehearsals WILL be involved.

 TECHNOLOGY - CTE - AGRICULTURE

-AGRICULTURE I, Year long preferred
+AGRICULTURE I, (Year long preferred)

 Grade Level 9, 10, 11, 12 Prerequisite: None

 This course is an exciting opportunity for students to explore careers in one of the Nation's largest industries.
 If you are the student that is looking to enrich your school experience with activities, this is the place for you.
 We travel all over the state where you gain experience with other students from different schools.
 You may even get an opportunity to attend National FFA Convention in Louisville Kentucky.

-AGRICULTURE II & III(Year long preferred)
+AGRICULTURE II (Year long preferred)

 Grade Level 10,11,12 Prerequisite: Ag I

 See course description above.